-International adoption is essentially a private legal matter between a private individual (or couple) who wishes to adopt, and a foreign court, which operates under that country's laws and regulations.
-U.S. authorities cannot intervene on behalf of prospective parents with the courts in the country where the adoption takes place.
-However, the Department of State does provide extensive information about the adoption processes in various countries and the U.S. legal requirements to bring a child adopted abroad to the United States.
+International adoption is essentially a private legal matter between a private individual (or couple) who wishes to adopt and a foreign court.
+U.S. authorities can't intervene on behalf of prospective parents with the courts in the country where the adoption takes place.
+However, the Department of State (DOS) does provide extensive information about the adoption processes in various countries, as well as the legal requirements to bring a child adopted abroad to the United States.

 If you're interested in adopting a child from outside the United States, make sure you understand international adoption laws -- and particularly the laws of the country where you plan to adopt.
 The following is a summary to help you make the right choices.

 International Adoption Laws and Requirements: Overview

 To complete an international adoption and bring a child to the United States, prospective adoptive parents must meet the requirements established by the U.S. Bureau of Citizenship and Immigration Services (USCIS), the foreign country in which the child resides, and sometimes the adoptive parents' state of residence.